Bill 60 status: fixed-term sections not yet in force

 The "Fixed" Nature of Ontario Leases

-However, confusion often arises about when and how these leases can be ended legally.Bill 60 and recent RTA updates have clarified these rules, reinforcing the binding nature of the agreement while protecting tenant assignment rights.
+However, confusion often arises about when and how these leases can be ended legally.Bill 60would clarify these rules once proclaimed in force — reinforcing the binding nature of the agreement while protecting tenant assignment rights — but those sections are not yet in force as of June 2026, so the current RTA rules described here are unchanged for now.

 Bill 60 and Ending Leases Early

-- Clarified "Hardship" Rules: While tenants can apply to end a tenancy for hardship, the bar remains high.
-General financial changes usually do not void the lease contract.
+- Clarified "Hardship" Rules: Tenants can already apply to end a tenancy for hardship, and the bar remains high — general financial changes usually do not void the lease contract.
+Bill 60 would further clarify how these applications are handled.

-- N11 Agreements: The use of N11 (Agreement to End the Tenancy) forms is being scrutinized to ensure tenants aren't coerced.
-Always ensure N11s are signed voluntarily.
+- N11 Agreements: Under current rules, N11 (Agreement to End the Tenancy) forms must be signed voluntarily and are scrutinized to ensure tenants aren't coerced.
+Always ensure N11s are signed willingly.

 Automatic Conversion